 Another option to convert properties to auto-properties in a bulk mode is code cleanup.
 You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.

 To convert properties to auto-properties with custom code cleanup profile

-- Create a new profile as described in the Code Cleanup section.
+Create a new profile as described in the To create a new custom cleanup profile section.
 In the Selected profile settings section for the new profile, tick the Use auto-property, if possible check box.
 Optionally, you can enable other code cleanup tasks in this profile.

 - Select the scope where you want to use auto-properties: